wso2/docs-mi/en/docs/reference/connectors/amazonsqs-connector/amazonsqs-inbound-endpoint-example.md

         <br/>- **Manual**: You can select already defined sequences as injecting and error sequences.

     !!!
 Info
-        In this example, we are using `Automatic` option and that will create an injecting sequence named `AmazonSQSInboundEndpoint-inboundSequence` and an error sequence named `AmazonSQSInboundEndpoint-inboundErrorSequence`.<br/>
+        In this example, we are using the **Automatic** option and that will create an injecting sequence named `AmazonSQSInboundEndpoint-inboundSequence` and an error sequence named `AmazonSQSInboundEndpoint-inboundErrorSequence`.<br/>

     The source view of the created inbound endpoint is shown below.